 List of Presidents of the United States

-Name of President Term Began Term Ended Time in Office Facts about the Presidents
+President Name Term Began Term Ended Time in Office Facts about the Presidents

 George Washington April 30, 1789 March 4, 1797 7 years, 308 days Unanimously elected by electoral college